 Role: Drummer in Band 2, also a vocalist, as she was in her school and church choir for many, many years, much to her disgust.
 She had absolutely no training in playing the drums until she met a drummer in a punk band at a bar she was in when she was sixteen, as the only instrument her parents would allow her to play was the piano before that.

 Personality: Kasei had always been a very well grounded child, she always did as she was told, even if she didn't want to until she finally got fed up being the perfect child.
-She took up a bad attitude, basically becoming a 'I please no one' woman, she refuses to back down from a fight or any sort of challenge, though she is a bit reserved, being quiet most of the time until you get a few drinks in her, that always brings out her wild side in which case she'll be out dancing and starting fights, but when she isn't drinking, Kasei is very quiet, often off in a corner somewhere smoking.
-She's a bit mysterious, as she doesn't talk much, she rarely starts fights (Unless she's drunk and the person is well deserving of a fight) and often appears to be in her own world, she has issues with authortity though, almost never wanting to listen to what anyone tells her, though when she feels like it, she can often be very kind and sympathetic, it all depends on what kind of person you are to her and her friends.
+She took up a bad attitude, basically becoming a 'I please no one' woman, she refuses to back down from a fight or any sort of challenge, though she is a bit reserved, being quiet most of the time until you get a few drinks in her.
+When she isn't drinking, Kasei is very quiet, often off in a corner somewhere smoking.
+She's a bit mysterious, as she doesn't talk much, she rarely starts fights and often appears to be in her own world, she has issues with authortity though, almost never wanting to listen to what anyone tells her, though unless she feels like it, she can often be very kind and sympathetic, it all depends on what kind of person you are to her and her friends.

 "But I don't want to play piano anymore mom!
 It's no fun!"
 A seven year old Kasei told her mother, frowning and looking down at her shoes while sitting in front of the grand piano, wearing a ankle-length white skirt and a sweater.